proveuswrong/website/src/pages/projects/theTruthPost.md

 # The Truth Post: Accurate and Relevant News

-This project has not matured yet and it's rather in the prototyping stage.
-Expect frequent and big changes.

 ## What

-The first decentralized newsletter with trustlessly curated content, powered by [Prove Me Wrong](/projects/prove-me-wrong).
+The first decentralized newsletter with trustlessly curated content, powered by Ethereum and [Kleros](https://kleros.io).
 The incentive mechanism will incentivize reporters to make news that resonates with communities' interests and is **fake-free** and curators are incentivized to curate important content honestly.
 All happening in a **credibly neutral** decentralized process thanks to decentralized dispute resolution and game theory.
 What's left for consumers is to enjoy consuming distilled information.

 ## Why